cwendorf/Sourcebook/R/data-analysis/standardized.md

 ## Standardized Scores

+Prior to the steps below, enter the data as appropriate for the analyses (described elsewhere).

 ### Computing Transformations

-Use a formula to calculate a new vector with the transformed scores.
+1. Type the following to use a formula to calculate a new vector with the transformed scores.

 ```{r}
 trOutcome <- Outcome+1
 ```

-Create and display a data frame to view the data set.
+2. Type the following to create and display the data set.

 ```{r}
 data.frame(Outcome,trOutcome)